 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - You will use this medicine with an inhaler device called a nebulizer.
 The nebulizer turns the medicine into a fine mist that you breathe in through your mouth and to your lungs.
 Your caregiver will show you how to use your nebulizer.

-- If you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
-Do not use extra medicine to make up for a missed dose.
+- Take a dose as soon as you remember.
+If it is almost time for your next dose, wait until then and take a regular dose.
+Do not take extra medicine to make up for a missed dose.
 Always keep an extra nebulizer on hand in case there are problems with the machine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.